LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-26-first-blog-post.md

 Here, set A represents all possible data we could observe, while set B represents all possible parameter values for our model.
 The intersection of A and B corresponds to data and parameters that are consistent with each other.

-Let's say that we know that we in set A, and wish to know the probability that we are _also_ in set B. Intuitively, you can see that this would just be the area of the intersection over the total area of the A. i.e.
+Let's say that we know that we are in set A, and wish to know the probability that we are _also_ in set B. Intuitively, you can see that this would just be the area of the intersection over the total area of the A. i.e.

 $$ \begin{align}
 p(B\mid A) = p(B\cup A)/p(A)